What is the Youth Ambassadors Program?

 Jeannette Felton is the BXSCC’s long-time Education Subcommittee Chair.

-Justin Lipsky is the Treasurer of the BXSCC and the key staff handling financial matters for the program overall on the project team for the 2025 Youth Ambassadors Program.
+Justin Lipsky is the Treasurer of the BXSCC and the key staff handling financial matters for the 2025 Youth Ambassadors Program.

 Xin (Cindy) Wang is the BXSCC’s Chair and responsible for overseeing the organization’s overall structural support for this program.
 Cindy is a past recipient of the Gates Millennium Scholarship for high-achieving students with significant financial need, studied abroad during college through the Council on International Educational Exchange (CIEE), and has served as a volunteer English-language lecturer in rural Jiangxi Province, China.
 She presently manages strategic operations for a Maryland machinery manufacturer.